Aptivi/NitrocidKS/README.md

 **8/11/2019 - 0.0.6.12:** More codeblock corrections for Czech, Croatian, Dutch, Finnish, French, German, Italian, Malay, Portuguese, Spanish, Swedish, and Turkish manual pages.
 This version is a result of useless modifications to codeblocks that Google has to make so it feels ugly, translated, uncompilable, and misaligned.

 **8/13/2019 - 0.0.6.13:** Improved Time and Date probations (Now two fields, one DateTime, one String, are made into one), MOTD and MAL parsing using files to better support newlines, Fixed `chmal` and `chmotd` only taking one word, Fixed casting issues on kernel error, Removed new line placeholder, Removed MAL and MOTD config entries

+**8/16/2019 - 0.0.6.13N:** Now builds for both Chocolatey Gallery and NuGet, Fixed NullReferenceException when reading old KS config files by upgrading it to a new format

 ## |-----+--> _Manual pages_ <--+-----|